-- (a) ABC Ltd (ACN) is the retailer; and - (b) DEF Ltd (ACN) is the distributor; and
+- (a) ABC Ltd (ACN) is the retailer; and

+- (b) DEF Ltd (ACN) is the distributor; and

-(c) GHI Ltd (ACN) is the Financial Institution.
-The Financial Institution unconditionally undertakes to pay, on demand by the distributor, to the distributor any sum or sums up to a maximum aggregate of \$ The payment or payments are to be made forthwith and unconditionally, without reference to the retailer , and despite any instruction from the retailer not to make the payment or payments.
-A demand for payment under this deed is to be made on behalf of the distributor by[name of person authorised to act on behalf of the distributor] This deed is terminated if: (a) the distributor notifies the Financial Institution that it no longer requires the Financial Institution's undertaking; or (b) the Financial Institution pays to the distributor a sum or sums amounting to its maximum aggregate liability under this deed; or (c) the parties agree to terminate it.
-Executed as a deed at this day of capacity trading and auction costs has the meaning given in rule 135C.
+- (c) GHI Ltd (ACN) is the Financial Institution.

+The Financial Institution unconditionally undertakes to pay, on demand by the distributor, to the distributor any sum or sums up to a maximum aggregate of \$.........

+The payment or payments are to be made forthwith and unconditionally, without reference to the retailer, and despite any instruction from the retailer not to make the payment or payments.

+A demand for payment under this deed is to be made on behalf of the distributor by[name of person authorised to act on behalf of the distributor]

+This deed is terminated if:

+- (a) the distributor notifies the Financial Institution that it no longer requires the Financial Institution's undertaking; or - (b) the Financial Institution pays to the distributor a sum or sums amounting to its maximum aggregate liability under this deed; or - (c) the parties agree to terminate it.